The constellation Cepheus the King looks like a house

-Category: Space Hits: 10The house-shaped constellation Cepheus lies in the northern sky.
+Category: Space Hits: 13The house-shaped constellation Cepheus lies in the northern sky.
 Its star Gamma Cephei, or Errai, marks the peak of the roof of the house.
 Errai is very near Polaris, the North Star.

 When seasoned stargazers look for the constellation Cepheus the King, they search for a five-sided pattern of stars that resembles a child’s drawing of a house.
 Sometimes this stick house is right side up.
 And at other times it appears to stand on its side or roof.
 Cepheus is far to the north on the sky’s dome.
 It lies adjacent to Polaris, the North Star.
 It’s also near the northern asterism of the Little Dipper, in the constellation Ursa Minor.
 You can use Polaris and the Little Dipper to find Cepheus.